On PFH and HF spectral invariants: Introduction and Main results

-Even though these two spectral invariants come from different Floer theories, they satisfy many parallel properties.
+Although these two types of spectral invariants stem from different Floer theories, they satisfy many parallel properties, such as Hofer-Lipschitz continuity and the Calabi property \cite{CHMSS, EH, CPZ}.
 So it is natural to study whether they have any relation.
+The aim of this paper is try to answer to this question at least in some specical cases.
 To this end, our strategy is to construct morphisms between these two Floer homologies.
 Because these two Floer theories are defined by counting holomorphic curves in manifolds of different dimensions, it is hard to define the morphisms directly.
-To overcome this issue, the author follows R. Lipshitz's idea \cite{RL1} to define a homology by counting holomorphic curves in a 4-manifold, denoted by $HF(\Sigma, \varphi_H(\underline{L}), \underline{L})$ \cite{GHC2}.
-Moreover, the author proves that there is an isomorphism
+To overcome this issue, the author follows R. Lipshitz's approach \cite{RL1} to define an intermediate Floer homology by counting holomorphic curves in a 4-manifold, denoted by $HF(\Sigma, \varphi_H(\underline{L}), \underline{L})$ \cite{GHC2}.
+Moreover, the author proves that there is a canonical isomorphism

 Therefore, this can be viewed as an alternative formulation of the quantitative Heegaard Floer homology.
 When the context is clear, we also call it QHF.
 It serves as a bridge between the QHF and PFH.
+Using $HF(\Sigma, \varphi_H(\underline{L}), \underline{L})$, we define a family of spectral invariants $c_{\underline{L}, \eta}$ as in \cite{CHMSS, LZ}.
+To distinguish with the link spectral invariants $c^{link}_{\underline{L},\eta}$, we call $c_{\underline{L}, \eta}$ the \textbf{HF spectral invariants} instead.
+The properties of HF spectral invariants are summarized in Theorem \ref{thm4}.
+Via the isomorphism (\ref{eq30}), we know that $c_{\underline{L}, \eta }$ is equivalent to $c^{link}_{\underline{L}, \eta}$ (see (\ref{eq31}) and Corollary 1.9 of \cite{GHC2}).

-The author establishes a homomorphism from PFH to QHF
+Return to the morphisms between PFH and QHF.
+In \cite{GHC2}, the author establishes a non-vanishing homomorphism from PFH to QHF

 which is called the \textbf{closed-open morphism}.
-The map (\ref{eq19}) is an analogy of the usual closed-open morphism from the symplectic Floer homology to Lagrangian Floer homology defined by P. Albers \cite{PA}.
-A version of (\ref{eq19}) also has been constructed by V. Colin, P. Ghiggini, and K. Honda \cite{VPK} for a different setting.
-Using these morphisms, we obtain a partial result on the relation between PFH spectral invariants and HF spectral invariants \cite{GHC2}.
+Apply the same methods in \cite{GHC2}, we will construct a reverse morphism from QHF to PFH called \textbf{open-closed morphism} in Theorem \ref{thm2}.
+The closed-open/open-closed morphisms (\ref{eq19}) are analogy of the usual closed-open/open-closed morphisms between symplectic Floer homology and Lagrangian Floer homology defined by P. Albers \cite{PA}.
+These maps also have been constructed by V. Colin, P. Ghiggini, and K. Honda \cite{VPK} for a different setting.
+We refer reader to Pages 4--5 of \cite{GHC2} to the differences between our construction and the one in \cite{VPK}.